ooni/probe-cli/internal/tutorial/measurex/chapter02/README.md

         "failure": "connection_refused",
         "success": false
       },
-      "started": 0.000104792,
+      "started": 0.000104792
-      "oddity": "tcp.connect.refused"
     }
   ]
 }
 ```

-And here's an error telling us the connection was refused and
+And here's an error telling us the connection was refused.
-the oddity that classifies the error.

 ### Measurement with timeouts